German language in East Germany: Vocabulary

 As the new nation was developing, so were new words to fill in the gaps of DDR society.
 An example of this would be Intershop which was the word for a store that exchanged foreign currencies for western goods.
 Hausbuch was the book each residential block kept to enter residents' and visitors' details and to document visitors from West Germany, which was checked regularly by East German police, and Westpaket was the word for care packages that were sent to East Germany from the West.

 In addition to creating new words, words that previously had existed were given new meanings (or modified slightly) to reflect the values of the DDR.
 Das Aktiv was "a group of workers which strives collectively to fulfill socio-political economic and cultural tasks and strives for above average achievements."
 Der Arbeiterstudent was created to describe a student who was previously a manual worker before deciding to study.

+One of the things GDR did was to promote words from the local dialects of Mitteldeutschland region that encompass the GDR.
+For example, the local dialectal word for Saturday, Sonnabend, was made the official standard word instead the standard German word, Samstag.
+The Berliner word for bread roll, Schrippen was used in lieu of standard Brötchen.
+Also, the German was influenced by cultured connections to Eastern Bloc, such as Datscha from the Russian "дача" (dacha), for summer house.